The Brawl on the Wall 2024 Write-Up

 Relive the action—the full semis and finals are available now on Bouldering Bobats’ YouTube channel.
 Watch the world’s best take on some of the most exciting problems of the year.

-Want to see you did in qualifiers?
+Want to see how you did in qualifiers?

 Full qualifier round results HERE.